AnchalSoni512/Statistical-methods-In-AI/README.md

 ### Project
 Research paper implementation on Common representation learning using a multi modal correlated autotncoder </br>
 dataset taken - MNIST dataset

+nb: some of the solutions can be incomplete or inefficient